 Stay here on these holidays

-India's southern coast, bordered by the sparking waters of the Arabian Sea and the evergreen mountains of the Western Ghats, is blessed by a perfect climate, verdant foliage and a slower pace of life.
+Explore India's southwest coast, a region bordered by the sparkling waters of the Arabian Sea and the evergreen mountains of the Western Ghats, blessed by a perfect climate, verdant foliage and a slower pace of life.

 Meet our experts